mendes-r/seca/web-app-security/01-recon/b-api-analysis/i-endpoint-discovery.md

 Is it a RESTful or SOAP API?

-Use browser's network tools or Burp to analyse the requests
+Use browser's network tools or Burp to analyze the requests

 Look at the _cookie_ getting sent with the request, and look at the _headers_ of each request.